Diva (magazine): History

 The monthly magazine was first launched in March 1994 by Millivres Ltd, under the editorship of Frances Williams.

 Linda Riley became publisher of the magazine in 2016.

 In September 2021 DIVA announced a new editor, Roxy Bourdillon, who has been with the magazine since 2015.
 Bourdillon has recruited a dynamic and diverse team to help DIVA truly represent the community it reflects.
 DIVA features articles by and for lesbians and bisexual women on a range of subjects, from celebrity interviews and in-depth news features, travel pieces and arts reviews.
 Celebrities including Ellen DeGeneres, Keira Knightley, Samira Wiley and Sarah Paulson have appeared on the cover.

 In November 2008, DIVA commemorated its 150th issue with "The Souvenir Issue" which included the cover pages of every issue that had been published in the magazine's history.

 As well as a monthly print magazine (also available to subscribe in digital format) the DIVA brand now includes PodDIVA, DIVA Community on Facebook, DIVA Community on Clubhouse, the DIVA Awards and the Visible Lesbian 100 published in The Guardian.
 DIVA has also previously sponsored the Pride in London Women's Stage in Leicester Square.

-In 2020, DIVA launched the first ever DIVA Pride, an online event in light of the Coronavirus pandemic.
+In 2020, DIVA launched the first ever DIVA Pride, an online event in light of the COVID-19 pandemic.

 The magazine suspended publishing for several months during lockdown, returning to print in November 2020.
 DIVA is no longer stocked in shops and currently only available via mail order or subscription.